jeffpar/pcjs.v1/devices/pc8080/machine/vt100/README.md

 	42H     Flags buffer
 	82H     Keyboard UART data output

-The PC8080 ChipSet component deals with the ER1400's Non-volatile RAM (NVR) ports, while the Keyboard component deals with the Keyboard UART ports.
+The PC8080 ChipSet component deals with the ER1400's Non-volatile RAM (NVR) ports, the Flags buffer, and the DC011 and DC012 circuits, while the Keyboard component deals with the Keyboard UART.

+You might wonder why the PC8080 Video component doesn't manage the DC011 and DC012.
+In fact, the above labels are misleading.
+If you look at the Functional Diagram on p.
+4-53 of the Technical Manual, you'll see that DC011 and DC012 are really peripheral components providing inputs to the Video Processor.
+Moreover, they are not exclusive to the Video Processor.
+For example, the LBA7 output of the DC011 is also used to clock the NVR chip.

+In most respects, the VT100 Technical Manual provides a phenomenal amount of detail.
+However, documentation for some of the above ports is almost non-existent.
+It's only thanks to [third parties](https://github.com/phooky/VT100-Hax/blob/master/Platform%20Notes.md) that we have, for example, the following information about the Flags buffer (port 0x42):

+	Bit Active?
+Description
+	7   H       KBD Transmit Buffer Empty
+	6   H       LBA 7(?)
+(It's a pin on the backplane connector...) - used to clock NVR - line buffer address 5   H       NVR DATA
+	4   L       EVEN FIELD (comes out of the video timing generator) 3   H       OPTION PRESENT (terminal output option???)
+	2   L       GRAPHICS FLAG (is VT52 graphics card present) [I think he meant VT125 -JP] 1   L       ADVANCED VIDEO (is AVO present)
+	0   H       XMIT FLAG

 VT100 Video Processor
 ---------------------